Clean and fresh are the watchwords when buying, cleaning, and preparing shellfish.

 Clams, Mussels, and Oysters

 Along with smelling fresh, the shells on clams, mussels, and oysters should be tightly closed.
-If there is a slight opening, give it a tap: if the shell quickly closes, it is still alive–if not, discard it.
+If there is a slight opening, give it a tap: if the shell quickly closes, it is still alive -- if it doesn't close, discard it.
 Store live shellfish in the refrigerator, covered with a wet towel to keep them moist.
 Allowing them to breathe will assure they stay alive and fresh until cooking time.

 Shrimp and Prawns